git-axel/NCSU-Projects/README.md

 - **Highlights**: Calculates distances between landmarks in a park and determines optimal first aid locations using a Skip List Map data structure.
 - **Testing**: Validated using JUnit test cases and runtime performance experiments.
 - **Future Improvements**: Implementing a non-recursive algorithm for improved performance.
+- **Acknowledgements**: I would like to thank Veerendra Gottiveti for collaborating with me on this project to design the System Test Plan, and original UML diagram, as well as our experimental report.

 ---